 As food manufacturing regulations continue to become more stringent, preparedness must remain at the heart of your Integrated Pest Management (IPM) program — especially when it comes to your supply chain.

 The goal of IPM is to prevent pest problems before they happen, prioritizing facility maintenance and sanitation first, rather than relying solely on chemical treatments.
 To accomplish that goal, you become a partner in pest control — helping prevent and identify problems — rather than taking a passive role.
 While you’re likely already playing a role in pest control at your own facilities, what’s your visibility into the pest control programs surrounding you in the supply chain?

-The steps below will set you up to have reliable partners in pest control at every step – and to be one yourself.
-For the full list of proactive steps, check out Working the Bugs Out: Your Guide to Supply Chain Pest Management.Check with Your Suppliers
+The steps below will set you up to have reliable partners in pest control at every step — and to be one yourself.
+For the full list of proactive steps, check out Your Guide to Supply Chain Pest Management for Food Processing.Check with Your Suppliers

 - Confirm that your suppliers' pest management protocols are consistent with, or even more stringent than, your own.
 Similar pest prevention efforts can help minimize the chances of pests putting a kink in the supply chain.

 - Inspect all delivery trucks.
 This will help ensure that pests do not hitchhike their way into your incoming or outgoing shipments.

 - Remove incoming shipments from their original containers and store items above the floor for more secure food storage.

 - Confirm your distributors’ pest management protocols and audit scores.
 Similar to suppliers, your distributors are your partners.
 Ensuring they have a good track record of pest prevention efforts can provide peace of mind.